Jardiparadis/babyfoot_manager/README.md

 ```

 ## Testing
-To run the tests, use the following command to launch the application in development mode:
+In order to run the tests, use the following command to launch the application in development mode:
 ```sh
 docker-compose -f dev.docker-compose.yml up -d --build
 ```